Bonnie Honig

-Bonnie Honig (born 1959) is a political, feminist, and legal theorist specializing in democratic theory.
+Bonnie Honig (born 1959) is a political scientist, feminist, and legal theorist specializing in democratic theory.
 In 2013–14, she became Nancy Duke Lewis Professor-Elect of Modern Culture and Media and Political Science at Brown University, succeeding Anne Fausto-Sterling in the Chair in 2014–15.
 Honig was formerly Sarah Rebecca Roland Professor of Political Science at Northwestern University and Research Professor at the American Bar Foundation.

 Education

 Born in 1959, she received her PhD from Johns Hopkins University, an MSc from LSE, and her undergraduate degree from Concordia University in Montreal.

 Career

 Honig taught at Harvard University for several years before moving to Northwestern University.
 The 1997 decision by then-President of Harvard Neil Rudenstine not to offer Honig tenure was highly controversial, and attracted harsh criticism from a number of prominent Harvard professors as a violation of Rudenstine's stated commitment to increasing the number of tenured female professors.
 In 2017–2018 Honig served as Interim Director of the Pembroke Center at Brown University.

 Before Public Things, Honig published Antigone, Interrupted (2013, Cambridge University Press).
 In 2012, her previous book, Emergency Politics: Paradox, Law, Democracy (Princeton University Press, 2009) was awarded the David Easton Prize.
 Also in 2012, she won the Okin-Young Award in Feminist Political Theory for "Ismene's Forced Choice: Sacrifice and Sorority in Sophocles' Antigone," published in Arethusa.
 From 2016–2017 she held a fellowship at the Katz Center for Advanced Judaic Studies and conducted research on political thought.